revk/ESP32-Faikin/README.md

 ## Cabling

 If you have the existing Daikin wifi unit on a cable with 5 pin `S21` plug, it is simply a matter of changing it to the `Faikin` module.
 However, in other cases you may need to obtain a cable and connect to your air-con unit.
+The S21 cable is *one to one* wired, i.e. pin 1 to pin 1.
+Note that Pin 5 is ⏚.

 **WARNING** Messing about in your air-con unit can be dangerous with live power, and could damage the unit.
 Take all precautions necessary and you mess with your air-con unit at your own risk!